-Business risk is the risk that your business may be used for ML&TF.
-The banks must assess the following risks in particular:
+ML & TF risk that arises or generated in doing business is the risk that business may be used for ML & TF.
+The FIs must at least take into consideration the following segment of their business in assessing ML & TF risk:

-- customer risks

-- products or services risks

-- business practices and/or delivery method risks

-- country or jurisdictional risks.

-Regulatory risk is associated with not meeting all obligations of banks under the Money Laundering Prevention Act, 2012, Anti Terrorism Act, 2009 (including all amendments), the respective Rules issued under these two acts and instructions issued by BFIU.
+- customer risks, i.e. ML&TF risk arisen from or generated through customers - products or services risks - business practices and/or delivery method risks - country or jurisdictional risks respective Rules issued under these two Acts and instructions issued by BFIU.
 Examples of regulatory obligations are failure to report STR/SAR, unable or inappropriately verification of customers and lacking of AML&CFT program (how a business identifies and manages the ML&TF risk it may face) etc.